Siggy Flicker: Media

 Flicker starred in the reality television series Why Am I Still Single?!, which premiered on VH1 on October 16, 2011.
 Each episode featured two clients, a man and a woman, who were having trouble dating.
-Flicker sent each client on a test date with one of her recruiters without informing the clients whom they’re dating.
-She then monitored the date secretly via a remote camera to assess their issues.
+Flicker sent each client on a test date with one of her recruiters without informing the clients whom they're dating.
 Afterward she gave each client lessons in an effort to improve their dating habits.

 Personal life

 In 1997, she married Mark Flicker, with whom she has two children.
 The couple divorced in 2007.
-Flicker remarried in 2012, to car salesman Michael Campanella.
+In 2012, she married Michael Campanella, both of whom reside in Tenafly, New Jersey.

-Flicker is a resident of Tenafly, New Jersey.
+She voted for Donald Trump in 2016.
+In 2024, her stepson, Tyler Campanella, was arrested for participating in the January 6, 2021 riot at the United States Capitol.